Table of Contents

 - Chest pain

-- History of past hospitalization due to infections
+- A history of past hospitalization due to infections

 General signs are pallor due to ineffective erythropoiesis, fever due to infections resulting from neutropenia and a mucosal ulceration.